 Carla: In Portugal we live in a small island called Madeira.
 It has 742,4km and about 250 thousand habitants.
 There is only one main hospital that is divided in two different buildings.
 We live majorly of tourism.

-Carla: The time I spent at Floating Hospital was much better than I expected.
+Carla: The time I spent at Tufts Children's Hospital was much better than I expected.
 It is never easy to take a child to a surgery, even more when you are in a foreign country, not knowing how the system works inside a hospital.
 Well, what happened was that I had an amazing experience with a team very focused in keeping us well informed of what was going to happen before and after.
 There was no situation I remember that could have been better.
 For example, I was completely surprised and it was unexpected that all doctors and nurses involved in Julia’s surgery introduce their selves to me and talked a bit of how it was going to be.
 The nurses in all sectors were marvelous.
 Very caring with Julia and always guaranteeing that I was calm and emotionally well.
 It really impressed me that there was a good interaction between all of them and that the mail goal was to keep the patients and family informed and calm.
 That helped a lot in all this process.
 Something that also amazed me was the amount of technology you have at your disposal.
 I am talking about number of computers per sector; computer controlled process when administrating medicine to patient, and so on…

 5. How is Julia doing now?